Variety of power sums and divisors in the moduli space of cubic fourfolds

-For later use in the paper, we recall and extend a characterization from \cite{IR} of apolar length $10$ subschemes of cubic forms $[F]\in D_{IR}$. \begin{lemma} Let $[F]\in D_{IR}$ be defined by cubic form $f$ of rank $10$.
-Then the general subscheme of length $10$ apolar to $F$ is the intersection of two quartic scrolls.
-In particular $F$ is apolar to a quartic scroll.
+For later use in the paper, we recall and extend a characterization from \cite{IR} of apolar length $10$ subschemes to cubic forms $[f]\in D_{IR}$ in terms of quartic surface scrolls, i.e. rational normal surface scrolls in $\PP^5$. \begin{lemma} Let $f$ be a cubic form of rank $10$, such that $[f]\in D_{IR}$.
+Then the general subscheme of length $10$ apolar to $f$ is the intersection of two quartic surface scrolls.
+In particular $f$ is apolar to a quartic surface scroll.

-Conversely, if $F$ is a cubic form of rank $10$ apolar to a quartic scroll, then $F\in D_{IR}$. \end{lemma} \begin{proof} The first part is shown in \cite {IR}: Let $S=\GG(2,6)\cap\PP_S$ be the $K3$-surface section associated to $F$, i.e. $F=F_{IR}(S)$ in the notation of loc. cit.
-Then $S$ parameterizes quartic scrolls apolar to $F$, such that each bisecant line $l^*$ to $S$ defines a length $10$ subscheme apolar to $F$ as the intersection of the corresponding rational quartic scrolls (Lemma 2.9 and the proof of Theorem 3.7 loc.cit.).
+Conversely, if $f$ is a cubic form of rank $10$ apolar to a quartic surface scroll, then $[f]\in D_{IR}$. \end{lemma} \begin{proof} The first part is shown in \cite {IR}: Let $S=\GG(2,6)\cap\PP^8_S$ be the $K3$-surface section associated to $F=V(f)$, i.e. $F=F_{IR}(S)$ in the notation of loc. cit.
+Then $S$ parameterizes quartic surface scrolls apolar to $f$, and the two scrolls corresponding to a pair of points on $S$ intersect in a length $10$ subscheme apolar to $f$ (Lemma 2.9 and the proof of Theorem 3.7 loc.cit.).

-For the second part, if $F$ is apolar to a quartic scroll, then by dimension count, $F$ has a $2$-dimensional family of length $10$ apolar subschemes on this scroll.
+For the second part, if $f$ is apolar to a quartic surface scroll, then by dimension count, $f$ has a $2$-dimensional family of length $10$ apolar subschemes on this scroll.
 The general such subscheme $Z$ has a Gale transform in $\PP^3$ contained in a smooth quadric surface \cite[Corollary 3.3]{EP}.
-Furthermore, the two rulings in the quadric surface correspond to two quartic scrolls that contain $Z$.
-Therefore $S$ is apolar to a $2$-dimensional family of quartic scrolls.
-Now, the family of quartic scrolls in $\PP^5$ is irreducible of dimension $29$, and each scroll is apolar to a $27$-dimensional space of cubic forms, so there is an irreducible $54$-dimensional family of cubic forms apolar to some quartic scroll.
+Furthermore, the two rulings in the quadric surface correspond to two quartic surface scrolls that contain $Z$, see \cite[Example 3.4]{EP}, where an analogous case is explained.
+Therefore $f$ is apolar to a $2$-dimensional family of quartic surface scrolls.
+Now, the family of quartic surface scrolls in $\PP^5$ is irreducible of dimension $29$, and each scroll is apolar to a $27$-dimensional space of cubic forms, so there is an irreducible $54$-dimensional family of cubic forms apolar to some quartic surface scroll.
 This family must coincide with the divisor $D_{IR}$ since it contains it. \end{proof}